Races in any of these categories may take the form of mass-start events or time trials.

 Rake is one of the three factors that affect the trail of the bicycle, which has a considerable influence on the handling qualities.

 Raleigh had its own standards for threading and other dimensions, which were different from standard British dimensions.
-In particular, they used 26 threads/inch, rather than 24 for headsets and bottom brackets.
+In particular,Raleigh used 26 threads/inch rather than 24, for headsets and bottom brackets.
 More information on older Raleighs is available in my article on English 3-speeds, and my Raleigh Sports Page.

 Raleigh pattern rims are sometimes also referred to as "Westrick", which is a made-up word combining "Westwood" with "Endrick."
-Westwood rims were only for use with rod brakes; Endrick rims were only for use with caliper brakes, but Raleigh Pattern, a.k.a.
+Westwood rims were only for use with rod brakes; Endrick rims were only for use with caliper brakes; but Raleigh Pattern, a.k.a.
 "Westrick" rims can be used with either type.

 They combine the raised (or dropped, depending how you look at it) center that keeps rod brake shoes free from the risk of hitting the spokes, with the flat sides required for rim brakes.

 Raleigh Pattern rims are preternaturally strong, probably the strongest bicycle rims ever made.
+However, like all steel rims, they can get bumps on the sidewalls from pothole impacts an the like.

 There is also a Schwinn copy of this design, seen on some older Schwinn 3-speeds.
 The Schwinn used the larger 597 mm bead seat, instead of the 590 used on most English 3-speeds.

-, one of the new features was "ramps" cut into the sides of the sprockets to facilitate shifting.
 The ramps help to catch the side plates of the chain to lift it up when shifting to a larger sprocket.
 This worked so well on rear sprockets that it was later applied to chainwheels as well.
-Since chainwheels do their shiftin with the tight segment of the chain, they are subject to more stress in shifting.
-In addition, chainrings are generally made of aluminum which is softer than the hardened steel used on rear sprockets.
+Since chainwheels do their shifting with the tight segment of the chain, they are subject to more stress in shifting.
+In addition, chainrings are generally made of aluminum, which is softer than the hardened steel used on rear sprockets.
 Ramps on chainrings would get worn down easily and loose their effectiveness.
 To get around this problem, steel pins are commonly riveted into the sides of chainrings at the point of greatest stress.
 Ramped/pinned chainrings generally give improved shifting when moving from smaller to larger chainrings.
 The ramps and pins are always located on the side that faces the next smaller chainring.
 Ramps and pins are useless on the smallest chainring of a crankset, so they are normally found only on the outer rings.
 In addition to the ramps and pins, modern chainrings designed for derailer use often have the teeth in the area adjacent to the ramps cut with shorter peaks than the other teeth, again to facilitate upshifts.
-These features all help improve shifting, and make rider skill less important in shifting, but none of these features is actually essential to the functioning of any system. |
+These features all help improve shifting, and make rider skill less important in shifting, but none of these features is actually essential to the functioning of any system.
+See also Pins & Ramps. |

 To be eligible to ride in major randonnées, a rider must qualify by riding a series of shorter randonnées called "brevets."